 When using PrEP as advised, alcohol and recreational drugs are not known to affect its high levels of protection against HIV.

 It’s best to discuss your use of alcohol, recreational drugs (especially if you use injecting equipment) or any other prescription medication with your doctor to make sure they provide you with the best possible healthcare.

 Using alcohol or recreational drugs may reduce your sexual inhibitions and could mean you’re less likely to use a condom.
 In these situations, PrEP is a highly effective HIV prevention strategy that may be easier to manage through daily routine rather than making decisions in the heat of the moment.

 Should I use condoms with PrEP?

-Condoms offer protection against HIV and some STIs when used correctly every time you have sex.
+Condoms offer protection against HIV and most STIs when used correctly every time you have sex.
 If a condom isn't used, it can't offer any protection.
 This includes not using condoms or dams for oral sex.

 The good news about STIs is that common ones are straightforward to treat.
 Using PrEP involves going for routine sexual health tests at least once every three months.
-Testing this often will identify any STIs that require immediate treatment, ensuring your wellbeing and preventing their spread.
+Testing this often helps identify any STIs that require immediate treatment, ensuring your wellbeing and preventing their spread.